varabyte/kobweb-intellij-plugin/README.md

 ## Publishing

+The Gradle task associated with publishing a plugin is `:plugin:publishPlugin`.

-Publishing the plugin requires either credentials be set on your local machine *or* by using the project's GitHub publish action, as the credentials have been installed into the repository as a secret.
+Publishing the plugin requires either credentials be set on your local machine *or* by using the project's GitHub publish action (preferred), as the credentials have been installed into the repository as a secret.

 Before publishing, you should make sure you've reviewed the following checklist: